NativeScript/docs-v7/docs/code-sharing/migrating-a-web-project.md

 ng g migrate-component --name=component-name
 ```

-In the case where the component class contains web specific files, you will need to extract it into [helper files - read more here - link to code splitting]() and keep only shared code.
+In the case where the component class contains web-specific files, you will need to extract it into [helper files - read more here - link to code splitting]() and keep only shared code.

 ### Schematic: migrate-component

 The **migrate-component** schematic looks up the location of the **ComponentNameComponent** in **app.module.ts** and then performs the component migration steps, which involve:

 * adding the component to **app.module.tns.ts** and
-* create **component-name.component.tns.html** file.
+* creating a **component-name.component.tns.html** file.

-You can execute it using **Angular CLI**:
+You can execute it using the **Angular CLI**:

 ```bash
 ng g migrate-component --name=component-name